Kyle-Shanks/audius_cli_player_test/README.md

 - ❤️ **Favorites [F]**
   ![Favorites View](dist/img/favorites_img.png)
   - All your favorites in one place
-  - Press `=` to enter in your user ID and enable this view
+  - Press `=` to enter in your Audius handle and enable this view
 - 🔍 **Search [S]**
   ![Search View](dist/img/search_img.png)
   - Search for tracks and artists across Audius